finmath/finmath-lib/src/site/markdown/concepts/separationofproductandmodel/index.md

 For this, the library is structured in the following way:

-- a hierachie of *model interfaces* related to asset classes/numerical methods with a 1:1 relation to a hierarchie of *product interfaces* related to asset classes/numerical methods with a multitude of models and products implementing these interfaces.
+- a hierachie of *model interfaces* related to asset classes/numerical methods with a 1:1 relation to a hierarchy of *product interfaces* related to asset classes/numerical methods with a multitude of models and products implementing these interfaces.
 - A 1:n relation of model descriptors to model implementations and a 1:n relation of product descriptors to product implementations, with factories providing a unified way to construct